centrahq/api-documentation/user/pages/04.guides/02.erp-integration/docs.md

 1. Standard, non-bundle products with no `<bundleinfo>` tag,
 2. Virtual bundle product, recognised by `<isbundle>true</isbundle>` - not a product in a warehouse, but a collection of bundled products,
 3. Bundled product - part of a bundle - tagged `<isbundle>false</isbundle>` and including the ID of the parent bundle product.
 These are the real warehouse products that need to be picked and packed as part of the order.

+[notice-box=alert]The minimum required handling of bundles for a working integration is to inspect the products for the `isbundle` tag and ignore those products.
+You should instruct your team to only pick and pack the bundled products.[/notice-box]

 ## Product Stock: Warehouses